 Annex VI of MARPOL entered into force on 19 May 2005.
-The Annex was latest amended in 2018, effective on 1 March 2020.
+The Annex has been revised in 2021, with an effective date of 1 November 2022.

 1.3.
 Application

 The provisions of the Annex apply to all ships, except where expressly provided otherwise.